MrScottFletcher/BlastGateServo/README.md

 # BlastGateServo with PWM Shield
 Blast gate servo controller for Arduino

+FORKED 2021-02-02 from https://github.com/Tailslide/BlastGateServo - to MrScottFletcher
+so that I could add multiple buttons and use a PWM shield without mucking up Greg Pringle's original

 See 3d printed parts at : https://www.thingiverse.com/thing:3301904

  *   Summry of Forked project: